 Price & Markets

 Premiums for D&O policies can vary widely based on claims history, number of units, and number of board members.
 However, for condos under 50 units with a clean claims history, pricing usually starts under $1,000 for $1 million in coverage.
 Many different insurance companies provide D&O coverage, but when it comes to associations, it’s more of niche space.
-Large national & international carriers, such as Aspen Specialty, C.N.A., Great American, Liberty Mutual, Philadelphia, Travelers, & USLI offer insurance coverage through insurance agents such as Insurance Resources.
+Large national & international carriers, such as Aspen Specialty, Chubb, C.N.A., Great American, Liberty Mutual, Lloyd’s of London, Philadelphia, Travelers, & USLI offer insurance coverage through insurance agents such as Insurance Resources.